All Episodes

 Well, first and foremost, Jim Jordan supporting Jim Jordan for Speaker of the House.

-So right now that's not something he wants.
+So right now, that's not something he wants.

-I remember when a lot of us on the conservative end were hoping Justice Bork would become, you know, Judge Bork would become Justice Bork, and he couldn't get through the confirmation process, and uh well he didn't have the votes, and at some point you'll look at it and say, well, there may come a point where Kevin uh doesn't have the votes, there's no path to get there, and uh a lot of the conference really will be upset.
+I remember when a lot of us on the conservative end were hoping Justice Bork would become, you know, Judge Bork would become Justice Bork, and we couldn't get through the confirmation process.

-There'll probably be uh a toll exacted on those who prevented that from happening if that ever did get to that point.
+There'll probably be a toll exacted on those who prevented that from happening if that ever did get to that point.

-At some point here, there's there's gotta be a a coming together, and it you know, Mac Gates actually used a phrase that I think is interesting, and he said Kevin may very well become speaker, but he's going to be in a straitjacket uh based on all the concessions he's made.
+And he said Kevin may very well become Speaker, but he's going to be in a straitjacket based on all the concessions he's made.

-He's already in a straight jacket.
+He's already in a strait jacket.

 By the way, you'd have to be an idiot to want that job at this point.

-Look, I was uh an army ranger.
+Look, I was an Army Ranger.

-I had businesses, I've served on nonprofit boards, uh, I've been involved in all kinds of leadership stuff over the years.
+I've been involved in all kinds of leadership stuff over the years.

-There is no crazier leadership challenge than being the speaker of the House.
+There is no crazier leadership challenge than being the Speaker of the House, at least for Republicans.

 I don't know.

-I hear the Democrats kind of like being Godfather.
+I hear the Democrats kind of like being godfather.

 I understand.